-Scope is defined as the ratio of water depth (plus freeboard) to anchor line paid out.
+Scope is defined as a ratio of the length of an anchor rode from the bit to the anchor shakcle and the depth of the water under the the bow of the boat measured from deck height.
 Most anchoring texts and anchor manufacturers agree that a scope of 7:1 achieves the anchor's designed holding power, and more scope is better than less.
-In theory, 7:1 scope is great, but at a crowded anchorage most cruisers scoff at the idea of paying out more than 3:1 or 4:1-there just isn't that much space for boats to swing.
+In theory, 7:1 scope is great, but at a crowded anchorage most cruisers scoff at the idea of paying out more than 3:1 or 4:1; there just isn't that much space for boats to swing.
 When an anchor is securely set you can consider shortening scope in a crowded anchorage.

 Once an anchor has been set, it will almost always hold the same amount of tension that was used to set it, even if the scope is reduced.
 This means that you can pay out long scope, pull hard on the anchor rode using the engine, and then shorten scope to reduce swinging room.
 However, if your boat swings and the anchor has to reset itself, it will have to do so at a reduced scope.
 This is known as Anchoring Russian Roulette.

 It's fairly easy to set an anchor when wind and current come consistently from one direction, but if they veer, some perform better than others under varying angles of pull.
 Any anchor can become dislodged from the seabed if the boat swings far enough.
 Four techniques can alert you when your boat swings: